DavidRach/USERM/instruction_basic.md

 </p>

-In the intercept matrix tab, you can check the intercept matries of each fluroescence.
+In the intercept matrix tab, you can check the intercept matrix of each SCC.

 <p align="center">